ytechie/ytechie-blog/src/documents/2014/11/using-unlimited-onedrive-space-for-backups/index.html.md

 ### Update 2014-11-07

 I found out WebDAV is messing up the destination timestamps, which makes the subsequent backups overwrite files that haven't changed.
 I've updated the robocopy paramters to use the archive bit on the files.
 Keep in mind that the archive bit doesn't work if you have multiple backup processes using it.

+### Update 2004-11-09

+Added the `/mt` flag, which speeds this up 5x-10x.